 After roasting the beans to the specified complexion, the blend gets a coarse grind.
 These large granules allow for the retention of flavor and freshness compared to fine grinds.
 The Chosen Bean recommends people enjoy the dynamic cold brew with a 1:6 coffee-to-water ratio for 18 hours in a French Press.

-The coffee beans of Tiny Footprint Coffee start in the shade-heavy region.
+The beans of Tiny Footprint Coffee start in the shade-heavy region.
 The fertile soil and condition yield coffee that offers a sweet and silky smoothness and a substantial body.
 Each brew also comes with notes of flora and fruitiness for an added layer of brightness.

 The World’s First Carbon Negative Coffee is tailor-made for cold coffee brew.
 It features a mix of light and dark roasts for a smooth balance of flavors, plus spikes of the best coffee from Ethiopia.
 To ensure a consistent roast coffee, Tiny Footprint Coffee uses German-manufactured drum roasters that deliver a thorough and even complexion.